 There’s a new ‘bridge building’ to link the existing buildings.
 Another addition is a planned public plaza on Linenhall Street.
 There will also be an internal reconfiguration and refurbishment of existing buildings (studio block, office block and Broadcasting House).

 UPDATE: there had been speculation in recent years about the future of the Blackstaff facility, off Great Victoria Street in Belfast.
-Studio A, home of the Nolan TV show and BBC Northern Ireland’s largest studio, is based at Blackstaff.
+Studio A, BBC Northern Ireland’s largest studio and home of the Nolan TV show, is based at Blackstaff.
 The BBC has confirmed plans to invest in this studio facility – this will include a new OB unit, which will act as a gallery for the studio.

 EXTERNAL LINK: History of the BBC: BBC Broadcasting House, Belfast.